-There are several different channels you can use to reach potential participants.
-After conducting your patient research, you should start to have an idea of the best channels for your particular audience.
+There are several different channels clinical trial advertising agencies use to reach potential research participants.
 There are more, but the most common advertising channels include:

 Paid Search: Google AdWords and Bing Ads, two channels for paid search, are also popular ways to reach patients.
 Through these ads, you can connect with patients who are searching for clinical trial opportunities, or who have other questions about their condition.